-Sprint Distance Individual
+Open-Age Group Sprint Individual

 The Sprint distance features a non-drafting 750m swim, a 20km bike and 5km run.
 This course features a multiple-loop bike and run course and point-to-point swim course, just like the elite and word championship age group events, allowing spectators to see you multiple times throughout your race.
 Finish on the famous ITU blue carpet at Buckingham Fountain.

-Sprint Distance Relay
+Open-Age Group Sprint Relay

 Sprint relays will race as part of the Sprint distance race with a non-drafting 750m swim, a 20km bike and 5km run.
 Each relay is a team of three with each team member racing one leg of the race – swim, bike, run.
 The team assigns a team captain who will register the team with a team name and will cover the registration fee.
 Each team MUST have a team name.
 Without a team name, the relay will not be timed.
 Once the team has been registered by the team captain, the two other team members are required to register but will not be charged again.
 They will give the team name during registration to be assigned to their respective team.
 Please pay close attention to the spelling of your team name.
 If it does not match, you will be considered a new team and will be charged for registration.